build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ![OpenSearch Graphs](images/opensearch_graphs.png)

 You have now confirmed data flowing to OpenSearch Service and visualisations are rendered.
+But, how does the data come from the Flink application to Opensearch you may wonder.
+We make use of the [Elasticsearch Connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/datastream/elasticsearch/) of Apache Flink, providing sinks that can request document actions to an Elasticsearch index.
+You can navigate to the file `AmazonOpenSearchSink.java` in the downloaded repository to view the implementation of the connector.

 ## Clean up resources